The Black Stallion (film)

 The Black Stallion is a 1979 American adventure film based on the 1941 classic children's novel of the same name by Walter Farley.
 The film starts in 1946, five years after the book was published.
 It tells the story of Alec Ramsey, a boy who is shipwrecked on a deserted island with a wild Arabian stallion that he befriends.
 After being rescued, they are set on entering a race challenging two champion horses.

 The film is adapted by Melissa Mathison, Jeanne Rosenberg, and William D. Wittliff.
-It was directed by Carroll Ballard and stars Kelly Reno, Teri Garr, Hoyt Axton, Mickey Rooney, and the Arabian horse Cass Ole.
+It was directed by Carroll Ballard in his feature directional debut and stars Kelly Reno in his film debut, Teri Garr, Hoyt Axton, Michael Higgins and Mickey Rooney with the Arabian horse Cass Ole playing the eponymous Black Stallion.
 The film features music by Carmine Coppola, the father of Hollywood producer Francis Ford Coppola, who is credited as executive producer.

 In 2002, The Black Stallion was included in the annual selection of 25 motion pictures for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".